haf/Http.fs/README.md

 ## Cool!
 So how do I get it in my code? ##

-The easiest way, if you have a full-on project, is to us NuGet:
+The easiest way, if you have a full-on project, is to us [the NuGet package](https://www.nuget.org/packages/Http.fs/):

     PM> install-package Http.fs